binkley/kotlin-rational/README.md

 (See [_Always proper form_](#always-proper-form).)

 Much of the code assumes the rational is in simplest terms (proper form).
-The `Rational.new` factory method ensures this.
+The `BigRational.new` factory method ensures this.
+However you should usually use the `over` infix operator instead, _eg_, `1 over 2`.

 ### Identity of constants

-Rather than check numerator and denominator throughout for special values, this code relies on the factory constructor (`Rational.new`) to produce known constants, and relevant code checks for those constants.
+Rather than check numerator and denominator throughout for special values, this code relies on the factory constructor (`BigRational.new`) to produce known constants, and relevant code checks for those constants.

 See: